-Or 3.1.1.2 The donor animals were subjected to serological tests to detect antibodies to BT, such as the competitive ELISA or the agar gel immunodiffusion test (AGID), between 28 and 60 days after the final collection for this consignment, with negative results; Or 3.1.1.3 The donor animals were subjected to tests for BT, such as a virus isolation test or a polymerase chain reaction (PCR) test, on blood samples taken on the day(s) of embryo collection for this consignment, with negative results.
-Date(s) of sample collection: Or 3.1.2 When importing from BT virus seasonally free zones (as defined b OIE Code): Either 3.1.2.1 The donor animals were kept during the seasonally free period in a BT virus seasonally free zone for at least 100 days prior to commencement of, and during, embryo collection; Or 3.1.2.2 The donor animals were subjected to serological tests to detect antibodies to BT, such as the competitive ELISA or the agar gel immunodiffusion test (AGID) test, between 28 and 60 days after the final collection for this consignment, with negative results; Or 3.1.2.3 The donor animals were subjected to tests for BT, such as a virus isolation test or a polymerase chain reaction (PCR) test, on blood samples taken on the day(s) of embryo collection for this consignment, with negative results. ollection: Either her 3.1.3 When importing from BT virus infect Code): orting from BT virus infected zones (as defined by the OIE Either 3.1.3.1 The donor animals were protected from Culicoides attack for at least 100 days prior to commencement of, and during, embryo collection; Or 3.1.3.2 The donor animals were subjected to serological tests to detect antibodies to BT, such as the competitive ELISA or the agar gel immunodiffusion test (AGID); between 28 and 60 days after the final collection for this consignment, with negative results;
+2.3 The semen was collected, processed and stored under the supervision of an AQIS approved semen collection centre veterinarian in accordance with the OIE Code , Appendix for small ruminant semen.
+2.4 Antibiotics effective against Leptospira and Mycoplasma spp. were added to the diluent.
+The names and concentrations of antibiotics included in the semen diluent are as follows: 3 Testing and treatment of donor animals 3.1 For bluetongue virus (BT): (NB: : indicate which option was followed, test used and date(s) of sampling) Either 3.1.1 When impo orting from BT virus free zones (as defined by the OIE Code): Either 3.1.1.1 The donor animals were kept in a BT virus free zone for at least the 100 days prior to, and during, collection of the semen; Or 3.1.1.2 The donor animals were subjected to serological tests to detect antibodies to BT, such as the competitive ELISA or the agar gel immunodiffusion test (AGID), between 28 and 60 days after the last collection for this consignment, with negative results; Or 3.1.1.3 The donor animals were subjected to tests for BT, such as a virus isolation test or a polymerase chain reaction (PCR) test on blood samples collected at commencement and conclusion of, and at least every 7 days (for virus isolation test) or at least every 28 days (for PCR test) during, semen collection for this consignment, with negative results. e collection: Or 3.1.2 When imp OIE Code orting from BT virus seasonally free zones (as defined by the : Either 3.1.2.1 The donor animals were kept during the seasonally free period in a BT virus seasonally free zone for at least the 100 days prior to commencement of, and during, semen collection; Or 3.1.2.2 The donor animal were subjected to serological tests to detect antibodies to BT, such as the competitive ELISA or the